spectrocloud/librarium/content/docs/06-integrations/00-aws-efs.md

 # AWS EFS

-Amazon Elastic File System (Amazon EFS) is a scalable file storage that allows for automatic encryption of data at rest and in transit.
+Amazon Elastic File System (Amazon EFS) is a scalable file storage that allows for automatic data encryption at rest and in transit.
 You can access information from an AWS EFS volume, within a specific region, no matter which availability zone.
 The cluster can be distributed across availability zones instead of having it in one location and replicating it across multiple times.

 Palette handles setting up the AWS EFS as a volume with ease when adding the persistentvolume storage container.
 Palette will dynamically provision the AWS EFS storage layer for the worker node.